spheraTest/delivery-driver-kata/README.md

 FedEx Pays you $27 an hour.
 You only work between 9am and 5pm.

-Your solution should allow picking a company by selecting one of 3 checkboxes.
+Your solution should allow picking a company by selecting one of 3 radio buttons.
 Your solution should allow picking a start time with a dropdown box.
 Your solution should allow picking an end time with a dropdown box.